deercreeklabs/tube/doc/protocol.md

 #### Message Header
-The most-significant five bits of first byte are interpreted as an *unsigned* five-bit integer, which gives information about the message:
+The most-significant five bits of first byte are interpreted as an *unsigned* five-bit integer, which gives information about the
+message:
 0 - Message is not compressed
-1 - Message is compressed using deflate
+1 - Message is compressed using deflate (compression id 1)
 2 - Reserved for future compression scheme
 3 - Reserved for future compression scheme
 4 - Reserved for future compression scheme